darong-m/darong-m.github.io/source/_posts/2014-02-16-octopress-and-google-analytics.markdown

 categories: [octopress, google analytics]
 ---

-When hosting octorpess on github, just provide the google analytics track id is not enough.
+When hosting octopress on github, just provide the google analytics track id is not enough.
 I need to edit file *source/_includes/google_analytics.html* in the source tree.
 I add extra line of javascript to the default script.

 {% codeblock %}